 – Chicken or beef broth works too – using your glass measuring cup, heat 8 ounces of Swanson Natural Goodness.

-7. If you are really having trouble, get Chinese Takeout Wonton Soup and make it clear you want it without ANY of the stuff in it, no wontons, no greens, no pork.
-The warm broth is familiar.
+7. Broth.
+If you are really having trouble, get Chinese Takeout Wonton Soup and make it clear you want it without ANY of the stuff in it, no wontons, no greens, no pork.
+The warm broth is familiar and soothing.

-9. Ice pops count as water too.
+9. Ice.
+Flavored ice pops count as water too.
 Not Frozen Fruit Bars, Not No-Sugar-Added, Not Fudge Pops, Not ‘No-Added-Sugar ‘ Klondike bars… we are talking about old fashioned Sugar Free Ice Pops.
 Period.
 Eat them end to end if you would like.
 A box a day even.
 It’s fine.